“By Way of The Funk”

 Choreography by Dawn Marie Bazemore

-This musical vocal sample, featured in the lyrics by Public Enemy, FIGHT THE POWER was the Breakdown.
-The hype was real, and lead the energy for 3 sections to dramatically change mood, lightness to darkness, in a transition from section II-III, powerful solo by Floyd McLean Jr. with Andrew Bryant, William E. Burden, Nathan McNatt Jr., and Israel Hilton.
+This intro from the lyrics by Public Enemy, FIGHT THE POWER was upbeat for the breakdown in the beginning.
+The hype was real, and led the energy into a dramatic change in mood, from lightness to darkness.
+In a transition from section II-III, a powerful solo by Floyd McLean Jr. with Andrew Bryant, William E. Burden, Nathan McNatt Jr., and Israel Hilton.

 BY Way Of The Funk